 History and Mission Statement

 Born in Indonesia and studied in France.
-Has worked with international & local organization on community engagement in remote regions of Indonesia and Africa.
+Intu has worked with international & local organization on community engagement and biodiversity conservation in remote regions of Indonesia and Africa.
 Painter by passion, interested in people’s diverse cultures, passionate in biodiversity and the environment.
 She worked with IUCN, CIFOR and WWF in the past.
 She is committed to inter-disciplinary science and in the links between arts & science.

 British origin.
-Lived most of his live outside the UK, work extensively in Africa, Asia, SE Asia and Australia.
+Jeff lived most of his live outside the UK, work extensively and lived in Africa, Asia, SE Asia and Australia.
 Jeff lived in Indonesia as the Founding Director General of CIFOR (Center for International Forestry Research).
 Worked for many years with FAO, WWF International and IUCN (International Union for Conservation of Nature).
 Now focusing his efforts on local initiatives for biodiversity conservation in remote islands of Indonesia.

-MARINE SCIENTIST, FISHERIES & MARINE PROTECTED AREAS MANAGEMENT
+MARINE CONSERVATION SCIENTIST, FISHERIES & MARINE PROTECTED AREAS MANAGEMENT

 Born in Java.
-Did his degree in IPB Bogor and JCU Australia.
+Erdi did his degree in IPB Bogor and JCU Australia.
 Worked for many years with various organization active in conservation of marine protected areas (WWF, CI, CTC etc).
 He is based in Bali but work mostly on remote marine conservation areas in Eastern Indonesian islands.

 DISASTER RISK SPECIALIST & GEOGRAPHER

 Born in Manado.
-Did his degree in Manado and Australia.
-Lecturer at State University of Manado and active in Indonesian Red Cross (North Sulawesi Chapter).
+Mercy did his degree in Manado and Australia.
+He is a Lecturer at State University of Manado in North Sulawesi and active in Indonesian Red Cross (North Sulawesi Chapter).
 He works on Disaster Risk Management and resilience of coastal communities in small islands.

 LALU ADI GUNAWAN